 Our sensory information is heavily modified

 Our senses are a means to tell us what our living environment is like: what it looks like, sounds, feels, smells and tastes so that we can react to it in a safe way.
 Senses perceive this data through various stimuli.
 Each sense is associated with its own sensory organ.
 The five basic senses (sight, smell, taste, hearing and touch) are related to the perception of our external environment, but we also have senses that perceive our body condition.
-Depending on how you want to count it, there are between 14 and 20 different senses in human body.
+Depending on how you want to count it, there are between 14 and 20 different senses in the human body.

-Our external senses do not function properly and we is overprotected from our environment in the same way as when we were children.
+Our external senses do not function properly and we are overprotected from our environment in the same way as when we were children.
 Emotions continue to affect our reactions.
 We overreact to almost everything because we do not know how to evaluate the relationship between things correctly.
 Our mind does not function properly because our cognition and volition are too dominant.
 Our survival is still based on reasoning rather than instincts.
 Our egos have intensified into individuality and separateness.

 Adult senses have a special feature: our bodies still control and modify the stimuli they receive and then send them to our observation as modified.
 Therefore, we do not experience the world around us as such.
-This has been known for a long time, but in discussions it is often overlooked.
+This has been known for a long time, but in discussions, it is often overlooked.
 However, it is not our senses that would not be working right.
 Distortions are caused by our mind or, a bit more precisely, the mechanism created to modify our observations.
-The mechanism was originally intended for children only, and there is a good and understandable reason for this: the child is unable to cope with the normally functioning flood of external sensory stimuli.
+The mechanism was originally intended for children only, and there is a good and understandable reason for this: the child is unable to cope with the normal functioning flood of external sensory stimuli.
 There would just be too much data and too much variety.
-(There is another reason for that: the possible dangers posed by child’s curiosity.)
-Therefore the child’s sensory world has been strongly simplified so that it can processed quickly and safely.
+(There is another reason for that: the possible dangers posed by a child’s curiosity.)
+Therefore the child’s sensory world has been strongly simplified so that it can be processed quickly and safely.
 The internal senses, of course, work the same way, but the information they convey is not passed on to us for consideration: the body reacts to it automatically.